IRCC.com

 Reckless and irresponsible': Some 'lost Canadians' told to return citizenship certificates pending…

 Some individuals identified as "lost Canadians" have been instructed to return their citizenship certificates while their cases undergo review, according to a recent announcement from the Canadian government.
-This directive was issued on June 18, 2026, and has raised concerns about the implications for those affected.
+The emails directing affected individuals to surrender their certificates went out on June 15, 2026, and have raised concerns about the implications for those affected.
+On June 18, 2026, the government issued a separate statement about pausing the processing of some applications.

 This situation is significant as it highlights ongoing issues surrounding Canadian citizenship, particularly for individuals who may have lost their citizenship status due to various circumstances.
 Historically, the term "lost Canadians" refers to individuals who were born abroad to Canadian parents or who were born in Canada but lost their citizenship due to changes in laws or policies.
 This latest development marks a continuation of the government's efforts to address the complexities surrounding citizenship status, which have persisted for decades.

 This change primarily affects individuals who may have previously received citizenship certificates but are now being asked to return them.
 This group includes those born to Canadian parents outside of Canada, as well as individuals who may have lost their citizenship due to legislative changes.
-Countries particularly impacted may include the United States, the United Kingdom, and other nations where Canadian expatriates reside.
+The United States is particularly affected, with about half of the roughly 4,075 affected recipients being US-born.

 For those affected, the immediate next step is to comply with the request to return their citizenship certificates.
 Individuals should monitor their IRCC online accounts for updates regarding their cases and any further instructions from the government.
 It is advisable for them to gather any relevant documentation that may support their citizenship claims as they await the outcome of the review process.